 The Inquest Process

-When someone has died and the Coroner has requested an Inquest, the usual process is to “open” the inquest as soon as possible after the death.
+When someone has died and the Coroner has requested an Inquest, the usual procedure is to “open” the inquest as soon as possible after the death.
 Then the Coroner postpones the hearing so the family can have a funeral.